 Chaired by Oxfam

 There is limited evidence on what has worked and not worked in Cash and Voucher Assistance (CVA) and markets-based programming as modalities for the delivery of humanitarian WASH.
 The Global WASH cluster encourages partners to consider CVA where feasible.
-This session will draw learnings from Oxfam and CARE on the different models in Cash for Water that have worked to stimulate markets in fragile contexts.
+This session drew learnings from Oxfam and CARE on the different models in Cash for Water that have worked to stimulate markets in fragile contexts.
 We're sure you have many questions in your mind.
-Join our session to help discover these answers together supported by examples from Somalia:
+This session helped discover these answers together supported by examples from Somalia:

 Why use CVA in water?
 What worked and what didn't?
 Is it sustainable?
 Does it create ownership by the community?
 Is it cost effective?
 Are Sphere's humanitarian standards met?